morrisyoung/eQTL_v4_script/README.md

 2015-11-03T18:54:30 vdb-decrypt.2.5.4: exiting: RC(rcFS,rcDirectory,rcOpening,rcPath,rcNotFound) (834996504)
 ```

-The way to deal with this is to delete your configured ".../ncbi/" folder, and configure the **SRA toolkit** again.
+The way to deal with this is to delete your configured ".../ncbi/" folder, and configure the **SRA toolkit** again as instructed above.
 The problem should be resolved after doing this.